OJB-Quantum/Quantum-Native-Magnetism/README.md

 ```

 One of the best techniques to implement for NISQ systems can be achieved with the following:
-- QITE implemented with error mitigation on as many qubits as possible.
+- QITE implemented with quantum error mitigation on as many qubits as possible.

 ---